 Throughout 2019, the videos presented here are part of the cycle of MASP’s Histories of Women, Feminist Histories.
 The program spotlights the production of women artists from different nationalities, generations and backgrounds, aiming to promote discussions about feminisms and representativity in the field of the arts.

-Video room: Jenn Nkiru is curated by Horrana de Kássia Santoz, assistant of mediation and public programs at MASP.
+CURATED BY Horrana de Kássia Santoz, assistant of mediation and public programs, MASP